"one of the finest classical directors in the region"

 - Kris Hallett (Bristol Post)

 Hannah is a Theatre Director, Dramaturg and Producer based in the South West of England.
 She is a co-founder of award winning site-specific theatre charity Insane Root Theatre, producing known stories in unknown locations.
-Critically acclaimed productions of Macbeth in the Redcliffe Caves and Orpheus & Eurydice in the Clifton Suspension Bridge Vaults have earned the company national recognition and a loyal following in the South West.
-Their most recent production was a fresh and vibrant interpretation of the classic Brothers Grimm tale Rumpelstiltskin in collaboration with award-winning playwright Matt Grinter in the Oldest Methodist Chapel in the World (the New Room, Bristol).
+Critically acclaimed productions of Macbeth in the Redcliffe Caves and Orpheus & Eurydice in the Clifton Suspension Bridge Vaults earned the company national recognition and a loyal following in the South West.
+When COVID-19 struck in 2020, Hannah led the conversion of the company into a charity, working with Chair Vanessa Moon to recruit a talented board of trustees.
+Two ambitious productions followed: Hansel & Gretel in Arnos Vale Cemetery Woodlands (script by Saikat Ahamed):

 Hannah trained at the Bristol Old Vic Theatre School (2009-10) where she was awarded the Elsa Roberts Prize for Directing.
 She subsequently spent a year on placement at the Rondo Theatre in Bath - a fantastic fringe venue specialising in new work with an eclectic programme - of which she remains an Associate Director.